 The results are then quickly analyzed by a respiratory therapist and interpreted by a pulmonologist.
 This interpretation is covered by your Quebec health insurance card, which you will need.
 This step is done on the phone.

 Many private insurance companies will reimburse part or the entirety of the sleep test and purchase of a CPAP machine.
 We recommend you contact your insurer before going forward.
 The interpretation of your breathing parameters by the pulmonologist and physical exam, if needed, are covered by your health insurance card (RAMQ).

 If you have questions about our respiratory therapy services for diagnosing and treating sleep apnea, or about the night polygraph test at home, please contact our team.
-We are committed to providing a quick and efficient service, adapted to your needs and delivered by certified professionals.
+We are committed to providing a quick and efficient service certified by professionals.

-Clinique GO™ offer in-home treatment and in-home follow-ups for sleep apnea in Montreal, including Greater Montreal, Laval and Longueuil.
+Clinique GO™ provides in-home treatment and follow-ups for sleep apnea in the Greater Montreal area, including Laval and Longueuil